M-Files/Developer-Portal/Built-In/External-Object-Type-Data-Source/Custom/index.md

   * Within this key, create a string value named `Path`.
 The value should be the string `[TARGETDIR]`, followed by the name of the DLL file you created, e.g. ` [TARGETDIR]ExtOTDS.Json.dll`.
   * Duplicate the above key and values for the `SOFTWARE (64-Bit)` section, so that the keys are created for both.

-<p class="note">The GUID shown above should match the one you will use when altering the Object Type Data Source; create a unique GUID for each data source you create.</p>
+The GUID shown above should match the one you will use when altering the Object Type Data Source; create a unique GUID for each data source you create.
+{:.note}

 ### Testing the Data Provider